 Originally from Lakeworth, Florida, James Manke "transplanted" to Maryville in 2007.
 He loves the Smoky Mountains and can be found four–wheeling in his spare time.
 He also enjoys NASCAR Racing and food, but not necessarily in that order!
 James’ co–workers describe him as a "real team player with a positive attitude" which fits in well with the Russell & Abbott philosophy.
 He and his long–time girlfriend live in Blount County.

-Senior Service Technician
+Lead Service Technician and Trainer

 Chris Kelso is a Blount County native and is very proud to say that he has lived here all his life.
 He also has nearly two decades experience in the heating and air industry.
 When your HVAC system needs repair, Chris is often who will fix the problem.
 He is certified by the EPA to handle refrigerants.
 Chris is a single father of two children.
 Hunting, fishing and dirt track racing are his favorite ways to spend time.
 He is a member of Black Oak Baptist Church.
 Chris says he enjoys working with a team that he considers to be professionals in the industry.
 He adds that he is motivated by a positive difference in the comfort of his customers.